mrdandelion6/mrdandelion6/README.md

 \> i like coding. i code many things. gpu programming , low level , quantum computing , data science , and fullstack stuff.

-\> im interested in quantum computing , gpu programming , and studying the millennium prize problems.
+\> im mostly interested in quantum computing , gpu programming , and studying the millennium prize problems.

 \> gpu programmer at AMD and TA at UofT

-\> i like to snowboard
+\> i like to snowboard and i like cats

 later. ☮️